ezfrimps/mydevops-academy/README.md

 # mydevops-academy
-This is a repo to demonstrate my knowledge of tools and skillsets
+This is a repo to demonstrate my knowledge of DevOps tools and skillsets